OURadar/PyRadarKit/README.md

 PyRadarKit
 ==========

-PyRadarKit is a Python interface to communicate with the RadarKit socket interface.
-The main key feature is to bridge the base moment data from the RadarKit framework to a Python processing space, which allows for array processing and simple algorithm development.
-New product may be requested to be sent back to RadarKit for arhiving, live distribution, etc., which are all part of the RadarKit work flow.
-Another key feature is parsing the pre-defined structure in RadarKit into C arrays and then to NumPy arrays.
+PyRadarKit is a Python interface to communicate the RadarKit through its socket interface.
+The main feature is to bridge the base moment data from the RadarKit framework to a Python processing space, which allows for array processing and simple algorithm development.
+New products may be requested to be sent back to the RadarKit for arhiving, live distribution, etc., which are all part of the RadarKit workflow.
+Another key feature is the parsing of pre-defined structures in RadarKit into NumPy arrays.

 It also contains extensions that utilizes [RadarKit] to perform some low-level tasks, such as reading the native product files.